Nanolx/NanoDroid/README.md

   * fixes for x86_64 support
 * Vavun
   * OsmAnd package
-  * several contributions to NanoDroid and it's microG GmsCore fork
+  * several contributions to NanoDroid and it's former microG GmsCore fork

 Special Thanks to the beta testers